Obidiemekpo/dataacademy-labs/README.md

 1. Runs automatically at midnight UTC (00:00) every day
 2. Uses the same Terraform state storage as the deployment workflow
+3. Optionally taints and recreates resources before destroying (useful for partial destroy/recreate)
-3. Creates and applies a destroy plan to remove all resources
+4. Creates and applies a destroy plan to remove all resources
-4. Creates a GitHub issue to notify about the successful destruction
+5. Creates a GitHub issue to notify about the successful destruction

 The destroy workflow can also be triggered manually with a confirmation step to prevent accidental destruction.